St Annes College Grammar School

 St. Annes College Grammar School is a coeducational independent day school for pupils aged 2 to 18 years old in the town of Lytham St. Annes, Lancashire, England.

+The school is separated into a nursery, juniors and seniors school.

 History

-The school was founded in 1886 and moved to the current premises in 1902.
+The school was founded in 2017 and moved to the current premises in 2026.
 It used to be known as St. Annes College for Girls.
-In 1984 it became an independently run school.